CatUnderTheLeaf/CatUnderTheLeaf/README.md

 ### Hi there, I'm Anastasiia! 👋

 ### About Me
-I am a software engineer with a passion for robotics and computer vision.
-I enjoy making robots move around and percept environment.
-Also I like to automate some day-to-day tasks.
+I am a software engineer with a passion for robotics, computer vision, and machine learning.
+These three fields often work together to create intelligent systems that positively impact the quality of human life, which is important to me.
+I also like the user-oriented automation of routine tasks as can be seen from my projects.

 ### Projects
 Here are some of the projects I've worked on: